 Revolutions in Science: Discovery, Imagination, and the Future

-As the United States marks its 250th anniversary, the National Academy of Sciences will convene scientific leaders, innovators, and emerging researchers to explore a central question: What discoveries will define the next 250 years?
+As the United States marked its 250th anniversary, the National Academy of Sciences convened scientific leaders, innovators, and emerging researchers to explore a central question: What discoveries will define the next 250 years?

-Revolutions in Science: Discovery, Imagination, and the Future is a day-long symposium exploring the ideas, technologies, and people shaping the future of science.
-Facilitated by Heather Berlin of the Icahn School of Medicine at Mount Sinai, the program will include keynote addresses, interdisciplinary conversations, and presentations on visionary research.
-Participants will examine how scientific discovery drives progress, how public investment fuels innovation, and how the scientific enterprise can address the challenges and opportunities of the future.
+Revolutions in Science: Discovery, Imagination, and the Future was a day-long symposium exploring the ideas, technologies, and people shaping the future of science.
+Facilitated by Heather Berlin of the Icahn School of Medicine at Mount Sinai, the program included keynote addresses, interdisciplinary conversations, and presentations on visionary research.
+Participants examined how scientific discovery drives progress, how public investment fuels innovation, and how the scientific enterprise can address the challenges and opportunities of the future.

-Co-hosted by the National Academy of Sciences and the Smithsonian Institution, the 250th Revolutions in Science Symposium is made possible through the generosity of our sponsors, Schmidt Sciences and The Kavli Foundation.
+Co-hosted by the National Academy of Sciences and the Smithsonian Institution, the 250th Revolutions in Science Symposium was made possible by the generosity of our sponsors, Schmidt Sciences and The Kavli Foundation.

 Featured Highlights (view the full agenda here)